pikdum/blog/content/posts/thistle-tea/index.md

 I started by handling **CMSG_CAST_SPELL**, which would send a successful **SMSG_CAST_RESULT** after the spell cast time, so other spells could be cast.
 I also handled **CMSG_CANCEL_CAST**, to cancel that timer.
-This looked a bit like the logout logic.
+This implementation looked a bit like the logout logic.

 The starting animation for casting a spell would play, but no cast bar or anything further.